chevy96d/hello-world/README.md

 # hello-world
 Short Description
-Hi This is a test of the second branch of thjis GIT
+Hi This is a test of the second branch of this GIT.